Zimbabwe Bans Christmas Parties Citing Coronavirus Concerns

 “In one of the images, Mutsvangwa is seen hugging Mangwana, Kazembe and Ziyambi while tens of guests occupied the hall at an undisclosed location where she celebrated the birthday,” the newspaper noted.

-Zimbabwe’s ruling Zanu PF party imposed stringent coronavirus restrictions on the country starting in March.
+Zimbabwe’s ruling socialist Zanu-PF party imposed stringent coronavirus restrictions on the country starting in March.
 Since then, police have arrested thousands of people across the country for coronavirus-related violations, including not wearing sanitary masks in public.
 Zimbabwean security forces arrested over 26,000 people from March-May for violating coronavirus lockdown restrictions.

 The southern African nation is reportedly experiencing a surge in new daily coronavirus cases after it recently reopened its schools and borders.